LauraBertola/Tutorials/README.md

 To access Unix/Linux shell environment, you can use the native terminal when you're a Mac/Linux user.
 If you're on Windows, please install [MobaXterm](https://mobaxterm.mobatek.net/).

 For the downstream population genetics, we'll mostly be using R. Also for R, there are good (free!) introductory courses on [Datacamp](https://app.datacamp.com/learn/courses/free-introduction-to-r) and [CodeAcademy](https://www.codecademy.com/learn/learn-r).
 Also for R, there are many good resources out there, and also here, ChatGPT can be really helpful.

+**Everything is still under construction, but feel free to reach out with feedback!**